siddhartha-komodo/slate/source/includes/_010-common-runtime-parameters.md

 `timestampindex` instructs a KMD-based coin daemon to maintain a timestamp index for all blockhashes.

-The user should manually delete the blockchain data before initiating this parameter ===link to manual deletion instructions===.
+The user should [manually delete the blockchain data](#manually-deleting-blockchain-data) before initiating this parameter.

 <aside class="notice">
-[The `-reindex` parameter](### reindex) is NOT a viable alternative method for re-syncing the blockchain in this circumstance.
+  The <b>reindex</b> parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.
 </aside>

 ## spentindex